DOI-ONRR/blog-nrrd/src/pages/metrics-and-policy/index.md

 2. harmonize with policies governing federal public websites.

 ## Reassessment of metrics plan
 This decision to reassess our existing metrics plan was influenced by the [Delivering a Digital-First Public Experience]( https://www.whitehouse.gov/wp-content/uploads/2023/09/M-23-22-Delivering-a-Digital-First-Public-Experience.pdf) memo that was published in September 2023.
-The memo serves as guidance to federal agencies as they continue to implement the [21st Century Integrated Digital Experience Act](https://digital.gov/resources/delivering-digital-first-public-experience/)(21st Century IDEA).
-Following a collective team review, we observed that the websites under our management generally align with the memo’s guidelines, but we’ve also identified specific areas for improvement.
+The memo serves as guidance to federal agencies as they continue to implement the [21st Century Integrated Digital Experience Act](https://digital.gov/resources/delivering-digital-first-public-experience/) (21st Century IDEA).
+Following a collective team review, we observed that the websites under our management generally align with the memo’s guidelines, but we also identified specific areas for improvement.
 Reviewing the memo also revealed that we can enhance our work tracking to effectively demonstrate our compliance.

 ### Misalignment with annual goals and policies
 In the beginning of each fiscal year, the team develops high level goals for each website.
 The goals are categorized into data, content, accessibility, technical solutions, usability testing, design, and outreach.
 The prioritization of these goals is based on their perceived value and the complexity involved in implementing them.
 Goals that add substantial value to users with low technical complexity are designated as high priority.

-Using a scale that considers both value and complexity guides us during roadmap planning sessions (every 6 weeks), we focus our efforts on these top-priority annual goals.
+We focus our efforts on these top-priority annual goals by using a scale that considers both value and complexity which guides us during roadmap planning sessions (every 6 weeks).
 This approach also proves valuable during bi-weekly sprint planning sessions.
 In those sessions, we break down these high-level goals into specific tasks which ensures a strategic and efficient work plan.

 Our previous metrics plan didn’t correlate with our established annual goals.
 It also did not indicate the relevance of laws, regulations and polices that govern the management of federal public websites.